Franchise Taxes Overview

 If you have questions, Delaware offers a Franchise Tax FAQ to help, and your accountant and attorney can also provide useful guidance.
 Remember: most companies that incorporate in Delaware actually operate in another state (or states).
 You will need to file an annual report and/or pay associated taxes and filing fees in every state where your company is registered to do business as a foreign corporation.
 Filing deadlines vary but can be found on each state’s Division of Corporations website, like California, Massachusetts, and New York, just to list a few.
 Be sure to mark your calendar to file all your reports on time!

-Having Shoobx File Your Delaware Annual Report and Pay Your Franchise Tax
+Having Us File Your Delaware Annual Report and Pay Your Franchise Tax

-Shoobx can file your Delaware annual report and pay your franchise tax on your behalf, or you can choose to file the Annual Franchise Tax Report on your own, or you can partner with a registered agent, attorney, or accountant.
-If you elect to file through Shoobx, you must submit your request to Shoobx via the Annual Franchise Tax workflow (described below) no later than February 14th.
+We can file your Delaware annual report and pay your franchise tax on your behalf, you can choose to file the Annual Franchise Tax Report on your own, or you can partner with a registered agent, attorney, or accountant.
+If you elect to file through Shoobx, you must submit your request in Shoobx via the Annual Franchise Tax workflow (described below) no later than February 14th.
 For this transaction to be finalized on Shoobx, payment must be completed by February 21st.

-As a reminder, your company also has tax and/or filing obligations in every state that you are registered to do business in as a foreign corporation, and Shoobx does NOT file annual reports and/or pay associated taxes in foreign states on your behalf.
+As a reminder, your company also has tax and/or filing obligations in every state that you are registered to do business in as a foreign corporation, and we do NOT file annual reports and/or pay associated taxes in foreign states on your behalf.